Conferences & Events

 Designing and Delivering a Quality MOOC

 The impact of massively open online courses (MOOCs) on higher education is the subject of much debate.
-In this short course, we review and apply strategies to build a quality design and learning framework; review choices and decision-making processes necessary for MOOCs; and outline specific technologies to support MOOC delivery.
-Throughout the course, participants will consider their own challenges and opportunities to advance their ideas and goals for learning in a massively open way.
-The course concludes with issues that require common understanding and information sharing in order to gauge improvement and learning outcomes around the MOOC.
+In this short course, we reviewed and applied strategies to build a quality design and learning framework; review choices and decision-making processes necessary for MOOCs; and outline specific technologies to support MOOC delivery.
+Throughout the course, participants considered their own challenges and opportunities to advance their ideas and goals for learning in a massively open way.
+The course concluded with issues that require common understanding and information sharing in order to gauge improvement and learning outcomes around the MOOC.

-During this online ELI Short Course, participants will:
+During this online ELI Short Course, participants aimed to:

 - Understand how to conceptualize and structure a plan to develop and deliver a MOOC at their institution